sulfo/xml-sitemap-feed/readme.txt

 = My WordPress powered blog is installed in a subdirectory.
 Does that change anything? =

-That depends on where the index.php and .htaccess of your installation resides.
-If it is in the root, meaning WP is installed in a subdir but the blog is accessible from your domain root, you do not have to do anything.
+That depends on where the index.php and .htaccess of your installation reside.
+If they are in the root while the rest of the WP files are installed in a subdir, so the site is accessible from your domain root, you do not have to do anything.
 It should work out of the box.
-However, if the index.php is (e.g. still with your wp-config.php and all other WP files) in a subdir, meaning your blog is only accessible via that subdir, you need to manage your own robots.txt file in your domain root.
+But if the index.php is together with your wp-config.php and all other WP files in a subdir, meaning your blog is only accessible via that subdir, you need to manage your own robots.txt file in your **domain root**.
 It _has_ to be in the root (!) and needs a line starting with `Sitemap:` followed by the full URL to the sitemap feed provided by XML Sitemap Feed plugin.
 Like:
 `
 Sitemap: http://yourblogurl.tld/subdir/sitemap.xml
 `

-If you already have a robots.txt file with another Sitemap referrence like it, you might want to read more about creating an XML Sitemap Index on [sitemaps.org](http://www.sitemaps.org/protocol.php#index) to be able to referrence both sitemaps.
+If you already have a robots.txt file with another Sitemap reference like it, just add the full line below or above it.

 = Do I need to use a fancy Permalink structure? =